 The abundance of small mammal prey amongst the tall vegetation, and large areas of undisturbed hunting grounds, support a healthy population of barn owls.
 In 2016 we counted 18 chicks in barn owl boxes on the estate.

-Little owls are proliferating thanks to our organic soils, now rich in earthworms and other invertebrates, and the fact that we treat none of our livestock with avermectins.
-Animal dung is swiftly colonised by dung beetles – a favourite food of the Little Owl.
-One ecologist counted 23 species of dung beetle in a single cow pat.
+Little owls are proliferating thanks to our organic soils, now rich in earthworms and other invertebrates, and the fact that we no longer treat our livestock with avermectins.
+Animal dung is swiftly colonised by dung beetles – a favourite food of the little owl.
+We have counted 23 species of dung beetle in a single cow pat.

 In 2015 we saw our first long-eared owls moving into Knepp from the South Downs.
 A secretive owl, it will no doubt be making the most of the growing-out shaws and our abundance of small birds and mammals.